felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ## Chapter 6: My current learning system

-> *The ability to learn faster than your competitors may be the only
-> sustainable competitive advantage.*
+> *Acknowledging your mistakes is not the same as surrendering to
+> them.
+It’s the first step toward overcoming them.*
 >
+> *Success consists of going from failure to failure without loss of
+> enthusiasm.*
+>
-> -- Peter Senge, *The Fifth Discipline*
+> -- Ray Dalio, *Principles*

 In this chapter, I will teach you exactly how I learned everything I know.
 You will notice that my method relies on using physical books.